mattmassicotte/ConcurrencyRecipes/Recipes/Protocols.md

     }
 }

-extension MyClass: ObjectNonConcurrentDelegate { // <------- Not the best way ❗
+extension MyActor: ObjectNonConcurrentDelegate { // <------- Not the best way ❗
     // ERROR!: You would need to mark the method nonisolated like Solution #1.
-    // But sometimes we want to access our class properites, which means we would
+    // But sometimes we want to access our actor's properites, which means we would
     // be accessing our actor from outside the actor system/boundries and this could lead to
     // data races and threading issues, which is what we want to avoid
     // when we use actors in the first place! nonisolated func someMethod() {
-        myClassProperty = "blob"
+        myActorProperty = "blob"
     }
 }

 // Wrapper Solution 👇🏼
 protocol MyWrapperConcurrentDelegate {
-    // Keep in mind this will only only if the paramters and/or
+    // Keep in mind this will only work if the parameters and
     // return types are Sendable, or the method doens't have any,
     // like in this example.
     func someConcurrentMethod() async